adrienthebo/puppetconf2013-presentation/nanoc/content/_conclusion.md

 Try it yourself
 ---------------

-  * Everything is on Github
+  * Code on Github
-    * vagrant-hosts
-    * Oscar itself
-  * Code still under development
+  * Under active development
   * contributions accepted!

 <% end %>

 <% slide do %>